AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 6. Regulatory Status (Regional Overview)

-- Latin America: Generally accepted in Brazil and MERCOSUR countries, with harmonized standards for flavor and fragrance use.
+- Latin America: Accepted in Brazil and MERCOSUR countries, with harmonized standards.

 Citation hooks: FEMA; EFSA; national authority publications